Partitions of Poland: Second Partition

-By 1790, the Commonwealth had been weakened to such a degree that it was forced into an unnatural and terminal alliance with its enemy, Prussia.
+By 1790, the commonwealth had been weakened to such a degree that it was forced into an unnatural and terminal alliance with its enemy, Prussia.
 The Polish–Prussian Pact of 1790 was signed.
 The conditions of the Pact contributed to the subsequent final two partitions of Poland–Lithuania.

-The May Constitution of 1791 enfranchised the bourgeoisie, established the separation of the three branches of government, and eliminated the abuses of the Repnin Sejm.
-Those reforms prompted aggressive actions on the part of its neighbours, wary of the potential renaissance of the Commonwealth.
-Arguing that Poland had fallen prey to the radical Jacobinism then at high tide in France, Russian forces invaded the Commonwealth in 1792.
+The Constitution of 3 May 1791 enfranchised the bourgeoisie, established the separation of the three branches of government, and eliminated the abuses of the Repnin Sejm.
+Those reforms prompted aggressive actions on the part of its neighbours, wary of the potential renaissance of the commonwealth.
+Arguing that Poland had fallen prey to the radical Jacobinism then at high tide in France, Russian forces invaded the commonwealth in 1792.

 In the War in Defense of the Constitution, pro-Russian conservative Polish magnates, the Confederation of Targowica, fought against Polish forces supporting the constitution, believing that Russians would help them restore the Golden Liberty.
 Abandoned by their Prussian allies, Polish pro-constitution forces, faced with Targowica units and the regular Russian army, were defeated.
-Prussia signed a treaty with Russia, agreeing that Polish reforms would be revoked, and both countries would receive chunks of Commonwealth territory.
-In 1793, deputies to the Grodno Sejm, last Sejm of the Commonwealth, in the presence of the Russian forces, agreed to Russian territorial demands.
+Prussia signed a treaty with Russia, agreeing that Polish reforms would be revoked, and both countries would receive chunks of the commonwealth's territory.
+In 1793, deputies to the Grodno Sejm, the last Sejm of the Commonwealth, in the presence of the Russian forces, agreed to Russian territorial demands.
 In the Second Partition, Russia and Prussia helped themselves to enough land so that only one-third of the 1772 population remained in Poland.
 Prussia named its newly gained province South Prussia, with Poznań (and later Warsaw) as the capital of the new province.

 Targowica confederates, who did not expect another partition, and the king, Stanisław August Poniatowski, who joined them near the end, both lost much prestige and support.
 The reformers, on the other hand, were attracting increasing support, and in 1794 the Kościuszko Uprising began.

 Third Partition

 Kosciuszko's ragtag insurgent armies won some initial successes, but they eventually fell before the superior forces of the Russian Empire.
-The partitioning powers, seeing the increasing unrest in the remaining Commonwealth, decided to solve the problem by erasing any independent Polish state from the map.
-On October 24, 1795, their representatives signed a treaty, dividing the remaining territories of the Commonwealth between their three countries.
+The partitioning powers, seeing the increasing unrest in the remaining commonwealth, decided to solve the problem by erasing any independent Polish state from the map.
+On 24 October 1795, their representatives signed a treaty, dividing the remaining territories of the commonwealth between their three countries.
 One of Russia's chief foreign policy authors, Alexander Bezborodko, advised Catherine II on the Second and Third Partitions of Poland.

 The Russian part included 120000 km2 and 1.2 million people with Vilnius, the Prussian part (new provinces of New East Prussia and New Silesia) 55000 km2 and 1 million people with Warsaw, and the Austrian 47000 km2 with 1.2 million and Lublin and Kraków.